 Our Manager and certain of its subsidiaries provide us with all of our technical, administrative and strategic services, together with all of our employees, other than our chief executive officer.
-We are in discussions with our Manager about potentially acquiring all or a portion of our Manager.
-It is contemplated that the purchase price would be paid in shares of our capital stock or cash, or a combination thereof.
+We have discussed with our Manager our potential acquisition of all or a portion of our Manager.

 We believe any such acquisition of our Manager would increase our control over access to the services our Manager provides on a long-term basis.
-Additionally, based on the technical management fees and additional fees under the management agreement between our Manager and the Vehicle and disclosure by other public containership companies and third-party management companies, the owners of our Manager have proposed increases in existing technical management fees and the inclusion of additional fees under the managements, which they believe reflect current market practice.
+Additionally, based on the technical management fees and additional fees under the management agreement between our Manager and the Vehicle and disclosure by other public containership companies and third-party management companies, the owners of our Manager have proposed increases in existing technical management fees and the inclusion of additional fees under the management agreements, which they believe reflect current market practice.
 Under the management agreements, the fees for the technical services are scheduled for renegotiation in December 2011.
-Any increases or anticipated increases in the fee arrangements under our management agreements could result in an increase to the purchase price of our Manager.
 The conflicts committee of our board of directors is evaluating these proposals with the assistance of financial and legal advisors.